plasma-disassembler/plasma/README.md

 ## Switch jump-tables

-The program can't detect automatically switch statements which require a jump-table.
-So we need to tell him which jump-table to use.
+Switch statements which require a jump-table are not detected automatically.
+So we need to tell it which jump-table to use.

     $ ./reverse.py -i tests/others/switch.bin
     >> x
     ...
-    >> jmptable 0x400526 0x400620 10 8
+    >> jmptable 0x400526 0x400620 11 8
-    # A jump-table at 0x400620 is set with 10 entries, an address is on 8 bytes.
+    # A jump-table at 0x400620 is set with 11 entries, an address is on 8 bytes.

 ![reverse](/images/switch.png?raw=true)